KentenRoth/100DaysOfCode/README.md

 Wasn't feeling the best today so I relaxed and made a plan for what I need to get done tomorrow.
 I'm going to start building out the front end of my book app.
 It wont be pretty but I want to get it connected to the API and see if I can get that part rolling.
 If I can get it connected I can worry about the design then.

 ---

+Day 78

+Well this morning I got React setup for my book app and made sure everything was running.
+Then tonight I spent a lot of time trying to figure out why I could not get React to connect to my localhost api.
+I spent a lot of time researching and trial and error before figuring out the issue.
+Now that it is connected I can start working on the next part of mapping over whats there and getting the data I need.
+I felt like getting it hooked up should have been a whole lot quicker, but I learned some things by researching so that is a win.

+---